Women Leaders of the Bible: Miriam, Sister of Moses

 Assisting God's People to Freedom

 Miriam faithfully followed and assisted her two brothers, Aaron and Moses, as they led God’s people to freedom.
 As a prophetess and a pray-er, Miriam was filled with the Holy Spirit, who inspired her words.
 Moved by God’s miraculous defeat of the Egyptian army in the midst of the Red Sea, Miriam “took the timbrel in her hand; and all the women went out after her with timbrels and with dances.”
-(See Micah 6:4; Exodus 15:20.)
+(See Micah 6:4; Exodus 15:20)

-May God’s Spirit at work in you and the example of Miriam encourage and inspire you to love and serve the women in your church as you pray about leadership.
+May God’s Spirit be at work in you and the example of Miriam encourage and inspire you to love and serve the women in your church as you pray about leadership.
 And always remember, the young girls who surround you are always looking up to you.
 They will be our future leaders someday, so model leadership and teach them well.

 Becoming a Christian Leader